 What is Dental Bonding?

 Dental bonding is a procedure dentists perform to restore, reshape and rejuvenate your teeth.
 Dental bonding is how we address individual teeth that have experienced damage breakage or trauma.
 Bonding will improve both the function and appearance of teeth.
-Dr. DeStefano uses bonding material to help blend the look and feel of the repaired tooth and make it look just like natural tooth enamel.
+Dr. Thomas J. DeStefano uses bonding material to help blend the look and feel of the repaired tooth and make it look just like natural tooth enamel.

-Benefits Of Dental Bonding
+The Benefits Of Dental Bonding

 Some benefits of dental bonding include: